Louis XII: Marriages

 Louis married the reluctant queen dowager, Anne, in 1499.
-Anne, who had borne as many as seven stillborn or short-lived children during her previous marriage to King Charles, now bore a further four stillborn sons to the new king, but also two surviving daughters.
+Still only 22, Anne, who had borne as many as seven stillborn or short-lived children during her previous marriage to King Charles, now bore a further four stillborn sons to the new king, but also two surviving daughters.
 The elder daughter, Claude (1499–1524), was betrothed by her mother's arrangement to the future Emperor Charles V in 1501.
 But after Anne failed to produce a living son, Louis dissolved the betrothal and betrothed Claude to his heir presumptive, Francis of Angoulême, thereby insuring that Brittany would remain united with France.
 Anne opposed this marriage, which took place only after her death in 1514.
 Claude succeeded her mother in Brittany and became queen consort to Francis.
 The younger daughter, Renée (1510–1575), married Duke Ercole II of Ferrara.

 After Anne's death, Louis married Mary Tudor, the sister of Henry VIII of England, in Abbeville, France, on 9 October 1514.
 This represented a final attempt to produce an heir to his throne, for despite two previous marriages the king had no living sons.
 Louis died on 1 January 1515, less than three months after he married Mary, reputedly worn out by his exertions in the bedchamber, but more likely from the effects of gout.
 Their union produced no children, and the throne passed to Francis I of France, who was Louis's first cousin once removed, and also his son-in-law.